cite-architecture/citedx/docs/CEX-spec-1.1.md

 - `urn`: a CITE2 URN uniquely identifying this library
 - `license`: a licensing statement describing rights to use the entire library, as a unit.
 Individual components may have more permissive licenses.

-**Example**:  The following example is a valid `citelibrary` block.
-It includes empty lines and a comment lines, in addition to the three required key-value pairs.
+**Example**:  The following example is a valid `citelibrary` block, using `#` for its delimiting string.
+It includes empty lines and comment lines, in addition to the three required key-value pairs.

     #!citelibrary